The Red Line

 From Belgium, this Flemish-language series’ title refers to the 12 people of a jury.
 They’re called to sit on the highly controversial trial of a respected school principal, Fri Palmers (Maaike Cafmeyer), accused of murdering two people, one of whom is her own child.
 As the trial moves forward, gaining momentum, Fri’s fate is in the hands of the shaken jury members, each of whom bring their personal scars and baggage with them as they make one of the most important decisions of their lives.

-All 10 episodes of The Twelve premiere in Australia at SBS On Demand from Wednesday, 13 November.
+The Twelve premiered in Australia at SBS On Demand on Wednesday, 13 November.

 In 2013, this British series took the world by storm.
 Many of its cast members have gone on to extraordinary success, including Olivia Colman, who won a BAFTA for her part as DS Ellie Miller (and an Oscar for her role in The Favourite), Jodie Whittaker, who became the first female Dr Who, and Phoebe Waller-Bridge soon went on to create the phenomenal Fleabag.